FlewRr/book-tracker-bot/README.md

 # Recommendation System
 Recsys model is written with usage of [Approximate Nearest Neighbours](https://github.com/spotify/annoy) which is C++ library with Python bindings to search for points in space that are close to a given query point.
 Model architecture can be described as:
-  * User's interactions and opensource data (since bot is not popular enought to generate sufficient amount of data) are stored in sqlite3 database.
+  * User's interactions and opensource data (since bot is not popular enough to generate sufficient amount of data) are stored in sqlite3 database.
   * After User's request all the data is factorized into mappings of users interactions and its features.
   * After that AnnoyRecommender which is based on [annoy library]((https://github.com/spotify/annoy)) is fit with mappings.
   * AnnoyRecommender generates recommendations for user and sends it to them.